How Street and Farmers’ Market Vendors Can Protect Themselves From Evolving Health Risks

-Despite these measures, street and farmers’ market vendors must continue to take precautions to protect against ongoing health risks like COVID-19, especially when using shared equipment and interacting with a high volume of customers each day.
+Despite these measures, street and farmers’ market vendors must continue to take precautions to protect against ongoing health risks like COVID-19, especially when using shared equipment and interacting with a high daily volume of customers.

 How To Safely Conduct Sreet Vendor, Food Truck, and Farmers’ Market Operations Given Ongoing Health Risks

-Farmers’ markets and street vendors face many tough questions about how to protect their customers from ongoing health risks:
+Farmers’ markets and street vendors face many tough questions about how to protect their customers from ongoing health risks, including: